sandeepraju/shfl/README.md

 4. When you edit the schema and want to sync it to the database, go to `src/core` and run the command `alembic revision --autogenerate -m "<revision_message_here>"`.
 Here the revision message is a simple short line telling what was changed just like a git commit message.
 Then run, `alembic upgrade head`

+### Running the Application (For Development)

+1. Go to `src/` and run the application using, `python run.py`
+2. Point your browser to the url that gets displayed.

 ## Development Workflow

-1. Rename the `settings.py.sample` using the command, `mv settings.py.sample setting.py`
+1. Copy the `settings.py.sample` using the command, `cp settings.py.sample setting.py`
 2. Make appropriate settings in `settings.py`
 3. Go to `src/scripts` and run `source dev.sh`.
 4. Run the migrations as mentioned in the previous section.